LARA: Linguistic-Adaptive Retrieval-Augmentation for Multi-Turn Intent Classification: Related Work

-In-context learning (ICL) with LLM like GPT-3 \cite{gpt3} demonstrates the significant improvement on few-shot/zero-shot NLP tasks.
-ICL has been successful in tasks like semantic parser \cite{Pasupat2021ControllableSP,Shin2021FewShotSP}, intent classification \cite{Yu2021FewshotIC} and other utterance-level tasks.
-Some researchers \cite{Xie2022UnifiedSKGUA,Madotto2021FewShotBP} also apply ICL for dialogue state tracking, but it didn't perform as well as other methods.
-Future studies might look into better ways to retrieve dialogues and improve tasks' setup. \textbf{Retrieval} part, Most research on in-context learning (ICL) usually deals with single sentences or whole documents, but we are interested in finding and understanding dialogues.
+\textbf{In-context Retrieval}: In-context learning (ICL) with LLM like GPT-3 \cite{gpt3} demonstrates the significant improvement on few-shot/zero-shot NLP tasks.
+ICL has been successful in utterance-level tasks like intent classification \cite{Yu2021FewshotIC}.
+As for the \textbf{Retrieval} part, most research on in-context learning (ICL) usually deals with single sentences or document retrieval, but we are interested in finding and understanding dialogues.
 Generally, there are two types of systems to find the relevant dialogues: the first is LM-score based retrieval.
-They \cite{Rubin2021LearningTR,Shin2021ConstrainedLM} check the probability of a language model, like GPT-3, is to decode the right answer based on an example.
+They \cite{Rubin2021LearningTR, Shin2021ConstrainedLM} check the probability of a language model, like GPT-3, to decode the right answer based on an example.
 The second type defines similarity metrics between task results and uses them as the training objective for the retriever.
 Both K-highest and lowest examples are used as positive and negative samples to help the system learn.
 The most pertinent research on dialogue retrieval concentrates on areas such as knowledge identification \cite{Wu2021DIALKIKI} and response selection \cite{Yuan2019MultihopSN}.
 Our objectives and settings differ from them.